 Acupuncture and TCVM are often viewed as a form of complementary therapy, and best used in conjunction with modern Western medicine.
 Both Chinese and Western medicine have their own strengths and weaknesses.
 TCVM is a holistic approach that is suited to assessing the well-being of the whole patient, and treatments are generally non-invasive with few side effects.

-Both Dr. Shawn Dolan and Dr. Rachel Wright are Certified Veterinary Acupuncturists (CVAs) following their completion of the program through the Chi Institute of Traditional Chinese Veterinary Medicine in Reddick, Florida.
+Dr. Shawn Dolan is a Certified Veterinary Acupuncturist (CVA) having completed the program through the Chi Institute of Traditional Chinese Veterinary Medicine in Reddick, Florida.
 Our acupuncture services are offered for both equine and canine patients.